January 17, 2019

 This step is key to finding a successful writer who will help your company grow.
 It's also the step where most companies fail.
 Evaluating a writer can be difficult if you don't know what to look for.
 Here, we'll show you how to evaluate potential writers.

 You've found a few writers that seem to fit what you're looking for; the next step is to put them to the test.
+You cant just take the writer at their word when they say they have experience with writing projects or blogging.
 Have the writer create a post that would appear on your site if approved.
 You can decide to pay the writer whether their writing test is successful or not.
 Alternatively, you can also choose to only pay the writer if they pass the writing test.
 Whichever method you choose, make your intentions with the writer clear before they begin the test.

 Regardless of the type of writer you're looking for, the suggested topic ideas should be something your customers are interested in reading and learning more about.
 If the potential writer misses the mark, you'll know that they don't fully understand the values and direction of your company or its clientele.

 Asking writers for topic ideas also gives you an idea of how well they work on their own.
 If they come up with quality content, you can rely on them to draft new topic ideas in the future.
 Only move on to the next step of the testing process if the writer performs well.